Nonminimal Couplings and the Forgotten Field of Axion Inflation: Discussion

-There are many additional avenues of interest regarding the multifield dynamics of axion inflation.
 Our analysis has focused solely on the predictions for perturbations on CMB scales, namely long-wavelength perturbations, and we have not considered the behavior of modes that exit the horizon around the time of the fast turn.
-The evolution of such modes is known to generate a spike in the power spectrum, which can be relevant to the production of primordial black holes \cite{Palma:2020ejf,Aldabergenov:2020bpt}, and other phenomena, such as CMB spectral distortions \cite{Chluba:2019kpb,Josan:2009qn}.
+The evolution of such modes is known to generate a spike in the power spectrum, which can be relevant to the production of primordial black holes \cite{Palma:2020ejf,Fumagalli:2020adf,Aldabergenov:2020bpt}, and other phenomena, such as CMB spectral distortions \cite{Chluba:2019kpb,Josan:2009qn}.
 In addition, we have identified two distinct phases for the effective interaction strength between the axion field and gauge fields, which remains suppressed during the first (radial) phase of inflation but grows rapidly around the time of the turn to axion inflation.
 This behavior effectively decouples observable constraints on gauge-field production during inflation from constraints during the preheating era.
-A more detailed study of the phenomenology of gauge-field production in this model, including predictions for the spectrum of primordial black holes and the gravitational wave signature as well as the dynamics of preheating \cite{Adshead:2015pva,McDonough:2016xvu,Lozanov:2019jff}, remain subjects for further research.
+A more detailed study of the phenomenology of gauge-field production in this model, including the generalization to non-Abelian gauge fields (for recent work see Ref.~\cite{Iarygina:2023mtj}), predictions for the spectrum of primordial black holes, the gravitational wave signature, as well as the dynamics of preheating \cite{Adshead:2015pva,McDonough:2016xvu,Lozanov:2019jff}, remain subjects for further research.

 \acknowledgements